 The Catalog pane and the catalog view also let you access and use items available from your organization's portal or ArcGIS Online once you sign in.

-You can drag items that can be added to a project from Windows Explorer and drop them in the Catalog pane or the catalog view to add them to a project.
+You can drag items that can be added to a project from Windows Explorer to the Catalog pane or the catalog view to add them to a project.
+You can also drag items from folder connections in the project to project categories to add them directly to a project.
+You can drag items within the Catalog pane, between the Catalog pane and catalog view, or between two catalog views.